Invading My Mind: Plagiarism allegations

-In August 2011, Rebecca Francescatti, a Chicago-based singer, filed a lawsuit against Lady Gaga claiming that she had plagiarized elements of her 1999 recording "Juda" (It's All About You) for Gaga's 2011 single "Judas".
-Francescatti's lawyer told TMZ: "Though the songs are different styles, the composition is the same, and the chorus is the same melody.
-[Francescatti] is seeking recognition for what she created."
+In August 2011, Rebecca Francescatti, a Chicago-based singer, filed a lawsuit against Lady Gaga claiming that she had plagiarized elements of her 1999 recording "Juda" (from Francescatti's album It's All About You) for Gaga's 2011 single "Judas".
 Francescatti noted that the similarities of the two songs could stem from the fact that her former bass player, Brian Gaynor, was now working for a company who wrote several tracks for Gaga's second album Born This Way (2011).

-Francescatti's lawyer claimed in December 2012 that Gaga used an additional unlicensed sample in "Judas" and then incorporated it into "Invading My Mind".
+A year later, Francescatti's lawyer claimed in that Gaga used an additional unlicensed sample in "Judas" and then incorporated it into "Invading My Mind".
 It was alleged that Gaga asked Lopez for a credit on "Invading My Mind" to "cover her tracks", with Francescatti's lawyer claiming that she did not even contribute to the song.
 The lawsuit claimed to have uncovered text messages between Gaga and RedOne proving that she had stolen the sample loop used in both "Judas" and "Invading My Mind".